pvbangalore/Fall2021-CS481-mpi-examples/README.md

 `myscatter.c` - uses nonblocking send and receive functions to implement a simple scatter operation

+`allgather_driver.c` - driver program to test your allgather implementation

 ## Instructions for compiling and running the programs
 Here are few important steps that you MUST follow in order to compile and run MPI programs on the DMC Cluster.